Finding innovative housing solutions

 We have assessed the impact both on the individuals who have moved into housing purchased using the Bond money and on their families.

 2014 Retail Charity Bond

 GLH raised £11 million from investors which is the first charity bond listed on the London Stock Exchange’s Order Book for Retail Bonds.
 The 2014 Retail Charity Bond capital was used to buy and adapt homes for people supported by Mencap.

 2013 Social Investment Bond

 GLH’s 2013 Social Investment Bond was redeemed in January 2018.
 This raised £10 million from social investors in the form of an unlisted bond.
-We have used the £10 million to buy 25 properties across the country which are now home to 99 tenants with a learning disability.
+We used the £10 million to buy 25 properties across the country which are now home to 99 tenants with a learning disability.

 2003 Social Investment Bond

 The 2003 Social Investment Bond was redeemed on 30 April 2013.
 We have benefited from the generosity of the bondholders in enabling us to provide deposits to support commercial borrowing.

 GLH has a number of long standing bank loan facilities including loans with the Nationwide Building Society, Triodos Bank NV and the Royal Bank of Scotland.

 Mencap as the parent company of Golden Lane Housing originally invested £9.15m in GLH in 2003.
 This low interest loan over 25 years continues to support the growth of both GLH and Mencap businesses.

 GLH became a Registered Provider of social housing in England in January 2015.
 The Homes and Communities Agency’s decision provides GLH with an additional level of protection in respect of our exempt rents.
 It also opens up other opportunities in terms of accessing finance and partnering with other registered providers and commissioners.

 We will now be regulated by the Homes and Communities Agency around rents, tenants, governance and financial viability.